SowmyaAji/Friendships/README.md

 App built using Django, REST API and Aloe to demonstrate the behavior driven development model and testing with Aloe

 ##Installation

 Git clone/ fork repository

 Install Pipfile

-Run python manage.py harvest to run the tests using Aloe on the app
+Run python manage.py harvest from command line

+to run the tests using Aloe on the app

 ##Resources